next-dev-team/.github/profile/README.md

 ## Hi there 👋
 🙋‍♀️ Welcome to Next-Dev: we are working for open sorce focus on to make development faster, best practise especialy for boilerplate, tooling, components etc
-🌈 Any one can contribute to share your knowlegde here to improve and share to our community.
+🌈 Any one can contribute to share your knowledge here to improve and share to our community contact (Email bellow).

 👩‍💻 Common languages and skills we are working on:
 ```tsx
 {